sanity-io/visual-editor-react-native/README.md

 #### Steps:
 1. Create a Vercel project for your Expo web app (or a project on a similar hosting service -- MAKE SURE to choose one where you can set custom Content Security Policy headers, see vercel.json in this repo for a valid example header).

-2. Create an Expo project for the Expo web builds and add its project ID to `app.json` instead of:
+2. Create an Expo project for the Expo web builds and add its project ID to `app.json` (replace the existing project ID, not shown for cleanliness):

 ```
 "eas": {
-   "projectId": "12953565-7495-4c28-a3ca-9210679c9fbe" <--- replace with your Expo project ID!
+   "projectId": "" <--- put your Expo project ID here!
 }
 ```